 - Physically infiltrating a facility to facilitate data theft or destruction is still “crazy easy” for a skilled adversary, insists Chris Nickerson, a red team expert and founder of Lares Consulting, an information security consultant firm.

 The fact that the above threats frequently converge is a primary source of data security weakness.
-“Whenever two things are pieced together, the weak spot is the glue,” said Nickerson in a presentation at a recent cyber security conference.
+“Whenever two things are pieced together, the weak spot is the glue,” said Nickerson in a presentation at a cyber security conference last year.
 He added that vulnerability often resides in the lack of communication between the various owners of data security, including physical security, IT, and HR.
 In light of converged threats, the absence of a joint security program makes true data security unlikely.

 One Multi-Pronged Solution May Protect against Cyber Attacks on Retailers

 Active penetration exercises that attack the “glue”—and go beyond automated vulnerability scanning of network systems—is a great way to get the various team players to coordinate strategy and communicate better to enhance security, says Nickerson.
 It opens a dialogue, he said.
 So when LP and asset protection alert IT to vulnerabilities that they become aware of, IT welcomes those reports as a challenge to be solved.